brakluner/SkillLearningApp/README.md

 The user goes to the application because they want to research how to learn a new skill, such as cooking, coding, or carpentry.

-The application is currently in the development phase and will be released in six phases.
+The application is currently in the development phase and will be released in five phases.
 Each phase will be a viable product that is incrementally more complex and detailed towards helping the user to achieve the end goal.

 Phase One: Drop Down Selector with Basic Information